Legal notice / Disclaimer

 Consent is any expression of will voluntarily and unambiguously made by the data subject in the form of a statement or other unambiguous confirmatory act expressing to the data subject that they consent to the processing of the personal data concerning them is.

-General Terms and Conditions of the GRONERS Hostels for hosting and events (April 2019)
+General Terms and Conditions of the GRONERS Hostels GmbH for hosting and events (Februar 2020)

 1. These terms and conditions apply to all contracts for

-2. rental of accommodation and sleeping accommodation for temporary accommodation, as well as all other services and supplies provided to the customer by GRONERS Hostels (hereinafter referred to as "Hostel").
+2. rental of accommodation and sleeping accommodation for temporary accommodation, as well as all other services and supplies provided to the customer by GRONERS Hostels GmbH (hereinafter referred to as "Hotel"; the term hostel is also used to refer to hotels, holiday flats, apartments, etc. of Groners Hostels GmbH).
 The term "contract" includes and supersedes the following terms: hotel / hostel reception, host accommodation, lodging, hotel / hostel and hotel / hostel room contract.
 The term "customer" is uniform for guest, customer, tenant, organizer, intermediary etc.

 3. rental of additional premises, such as Function rooms, co-working areas, communal kitchens, group rooms of each hostel for conducting events of any kind, meetings, gatherings, exhibitions and presentations, etc. as well as other services and supplies provided to the client by the hostel.